japu2299-del/mcen3030-mlproject-japu2299-del/README.md

 Bayesian optimization was run using MATLAB's `fitcensemble` with `OptimizeHyperparameters = 'auto'` over 30 trials.
 The optimizer explored three ensemble methods — Bag, AdaBoostM2, and RUSBoost — and converged on **Bag (Random Forest) with MinLeafSize = 2 and ~497 trees** as the best configuration.
 This confirmed Random Forest as the correct method for this dataset.

-The optimized model returned 92.63% accuracy, marginally below the baseline 92.75%, confirming the original model was already near-optimal.
+The optimized model returned 92.63% accuracy, marginally above the baseline 92.55%, confirming the original model was already near-optimal.
 The key finding was that **MinLeafSize = 2** (slightly shallower trees) was preferred.
 The number of trees was reduced to **50** based on the OOB error plot plateauing near 40 trees, and a sweep of `NumPredictorsToSample` values was run to find the best feature sampling rate at 16.

 **See code:** [`code_2/bean_classification_tuned.m`](code_2/bean_classification_tuned.m)